deckhouse/sds-local-volume/docs/QUICK_START.md

 weight: 2
 ---

-The module supports two operation modes: LVM (Thick) and LVM-thin.
+The module supports three operation modes: LVM (Thick), LVM-thin, and RawFile.
 Each mode has its own features, advantages, and limitations.
-For more details on the differences between modes, see the [FAQ](./faq.html#when-to-use-lvm-and-when-to-use-lvm-thin).
+For more details on the differences between LVM modes, see the [FAQ](./faq.html#when-to-use-lvm-and-when-to-use-lvm-thin).
+For RawFile volumes, see the [Using RawFile volumes](./usage.html#using-rawfile-volumes) section.

 ## Quick start